-- the forms are to be dated when turned in (undated forms will count as a 0). - the date on the form is the date that the student was scheduled with the technologist. - only one evaluation per day is permitted. - a maximum of two evaluations per week are permitted (Monday through Sunday). - if more than two evaluations are turned in for one week time period, the third evaluation will not be included.
+• the forms are to be dated when turned in (undated forms will count as a 0).

+- the date on the form is the date that the student was scheduled with the technologist. - only one evaluation per day is permitted. - a maximum of two evaluations per week are permitted (Monday through Sunday). - if more than two evaluations are turned in for one week time period, the third evaluation will not be included.

 When in a specialty area, the evaluation will be handed in at the end of the week and will be counted towards the quarter the last day the rotation falls into.
-A student will obtain only one evaluation per week for each of the specialty areas.
+A student will obtain only one evaluation per week for each of the specialty areas, as well as when assigned in Interventional Radiology.

 Punctuality and following the dress code are evaluated as part of the clinical grade.
-Demerits will be given for inappropriate dress and also for tardiness, except in extenuating circumstances at the discretion of school officials (ex. bad weather).
+Demerits will be given for inappropriate dress and also for tardiness, except in extenuating circumstances at the discretion of school officials (ex. severe weather).
 A 2% deduction will be made from the dress code and punctuality categories for each occurrence.

-'''

-zero demerits will result in one demerit - 98% two demerits - 96% three demerits - 94%
+zero demerits will result in 100%

-'''
+one demerit - 98%

+two demerits - 96%

+three demerits - 94% etc.